-Assumptions about hurricane season face winds of change
+Bye Alpha, Eta: Greek alphabet ditched for hurricane names

-With named storms coming earlier and more often in warmer waters, some assumptions about the Atlantic hurricane season are being rethought.
+With named storms coming earlier and more often in warmer waters, the Atlantic hurricane season is going through some changes with meteorologists ditching the Greek alphabet during busy years.

-For six straight years, Atlantic storms have been named in May, before the season even begins.
-On Wednesday, a special World Meteorological Organization committee will discuss whether the hurricane season should be moved a couple of weeks earlier.
-The National Hurricane Center has already decided to start issuing its routine tropical weather outlooks for the Atlantic on May 15.
+But the Atlantic hurricane season will start this year on June 1 as traditionally scheduled, despite meteorologists discussing the idea of moving it to May 15.

+A special World Meteorological Organization committee Wednesday ended the use of Greek letters when the Atlantic runs out of the 21 names for the year, saying the practice was confusing and put too much focus on the Greek letter and not on the dangerous storm it represented.
+Also, in 2020 with Zeta, Eta and Theta, they sounded so similar it caused problems.

 Meanwhile, the National Oceanic Atmospheric Administration is recalculating just what constitutes an average hurricane season.
 If it follows the usual 30-year update model, the new “normal” season would have 19% more named storms and major hurricanes.
 And prominent hurricane experts want meteorologists to rethink how they warn people about wetter, nastier storms in a warming world.